Sugar Land Hospital & ER Care Diagnostic Services

-When a patient visits St. Michael’s Emergency Rooms and is experiencing chest pain, a cardiac enzyme panel is one of the first tests administered.
+When a patient visits St. Michael’s Emergency Rooms and hospital and is experiencing chest pain, a cardiac enzyme panel is one of the first tests administered.
 The cardiac enzyme panel will help determine or could potentially rule out a heart attack.

 When the heart muscle is damaged from a heart attack, cell walls break down and permit certain enzymes and proteins located within the cell walls to leak into the blood stream.
 Called cardiac markers, these substances can then be detected in blood samples.
 The Cardiac Enzyme Panel Test detects these cardiac markers such as Myoglobin and Troponin.